-These chronic conditions are insidious and build up over time and then make themselves known by acute pain, fatigue or just feeling rubbish.
+These chronic conditions are insidious and build up over time and then make themselves known by acute pain, fatigue, or just feeling rubbish.

 Carers, Dentists, Nurses, Electricians, Plumbers and Firemen all need to be agile and pain-free when working.
-It’s no fun when we are in work suffering from chronic tension adn pain.
-We service our cars on a regular basis to keep them doing what they need to do, our bodies are no different.
+It’s no fun when we are at work suffering from chronic tension and pain.
+We service our cars regularly to keep them doing what they need to do, and our bodies are no different.

-I can also offer a mobile service if for some reason you cannot get to me or you are renting a holiday cottage in the Peak.
+I can also offer a mobile service if for some reason you cannot get to me, or you are renting a holiday cottage in the Peak.

 How to book

-To book a massage please call or text me on 07530 927400
+To book a massage, please call or text me on 07530 927400

-Deep Tissue —This technique uses slower, more-forceful strokes to target the deeper layers of muscle and connective tissue, commonly to help with muscle damage from injuries.
+Deep Tissue —This technique uses slower, more forceful strokes to target the deeper layers of muscle and connective tissue, commonly to help with muscle damage from injuries.